 Here is a good video review of this 9mm carbine in action.

-Style: The ever so popular CZ Scorpion EVO design has finally come to us in the form of a 9mm beauty.
+My Review: The ever-so-popular CZ Scorpion EVO design has finally come to us in the form of a 9mm beauty.
 Attached, to fit the legal barrel length requirements is a faux suppressor that will certainly get looks at the range.
 At 16.2” barrel length, this carbine boasts a blowback semi-auto variant to the real CZ Scorpion.
-This means we’ll still get the folding stock, low profile flip-up sights, ambidextrous thumb safety, and a lightweight polymer frame, all in a package that weighs just under 7lbs.
+This means we’ll still get the folding stock, low profile flip-up sights, ambidextrous thumb safety, and a lightweight polymer frame, all in a package that weighs just under 7 pounds.

-My Review: Before talking about the carbine itself, let’s talk about the actual company, CZ.
-This company is notorious for listening to its customers and providing exactly what has been requested.
+CZ is beloved for listening to their customers and providing exactly what those customers request.
 The CZ Scorpion EVO Carbine is precisely what the market has suggested, and CZ has delivered.
 In fact, as they were manufacturing the original rifle variant, they already had plans to create American legal variants with 922r kit conversions because so many people loved the design and performance of their rifle.
 Since converting the rifle was costly and kind of a pain in the butt for the average Joe, CZ did us a favor and created a standalone carbine variant so that everyone can enjoy their design!

 This is probably the most comfortable and ergonomic “assault” style rifle/carbine out there.
 Shooting this thing feels like you’re firing an airsoft gun.
 The muzzle flash is nearly nonexistent and.. recoil?
 Where is it?
 I don’t know, as I can’t find this recoil you speak of with this carbine.
 It’s a wonderful thing.
 Like a hot knife through butter, this carbine shreds targets with absolute ease.